AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2024/2024-06-07-basics-web-scraping-python3-beautifulsoup4-and-convert-to-markdown.md

   - markdown
 ---

-Basics web scraping using Python3 with BeautifulSoup4 and then converte to Markdown
+Basics web scraping using Python3 with BeautifulSoup4 and then convert to Markdown

 * <https://en.wikipedia.org/wiki/Web_scraping>
 * <https://pypi.org/project/beautifulsoup4/>